-See our complete list of Big Island beaches for the great beaches that didn’t make it onto this list.
+See our complete list of Big Island beaches for the great beaches that didn’t make it into our top 3.
 We also have some pretty solid advice on beach activities on this website.
-See for example our information about snorkeling rentals and snorkeling safety in our snorkeling guide or our 3 favorite snorkeling beaches.
+See for example our information about snorkeling rentals and snorkeling safety in our snorkeling guide or read about our 3 favorite snorkeling beaches.

 Black Sand Beaches

 The sand on all black sand beaches on Hawaii is made out of tiny fragments of lava.
 In contrast to the green and white sand, most of the black sand is created almost instantaneously.
 When hot lava enters the water it cools down so suddenly that it solidifies, and shatters into large amounts of black sand.

 Black sand is also very good at retaining heat as you will notice when you are walking on the sand during a warm sunny day.
 This is the reason why the sea turtles choose black sand beaches to build their nests.
 The best beaches to spot turtles are beaches with black sand.

 Punalu’u beach is the most famous black sand beach on Hawaii.
 It is even known as ‘Black Sand Beach’.
 Punalu’u is the most expansive and easily accessible black sand beach on the Big Island, and well-suited for seeing turtles, sunbathing, coastal hikes or a nice picnic.
 Swimming or snorkeling is also possible, but there may be other places more suitable (See below).